TaitoUnited/full-stack-template/scripts/taito/TAITOLESS.md

 Setup secrets required by `docker-compose.yaml`:

 > See the secret file paths at the end of `docker-compose.yaml` and set the secret file contents accordingly.
 Use `secret1234` as value for all 'randomly generated' secrets like database password.
-Other secrets values you can retrieve from dev environment with `kubectl get secrets -o yaml --namespace full-stack-template-dev`.
+Ask other secret values from you colleagues or just retrieve them from dev environment with `kubectl get secrets -o yaml --namespace full-stack-template-dev`.
 You need to decode the base64 encoded values with the `base64` command-line tool).

 Start containers defined in `docker-compose.yaml`: